Imagimm-CIML/SAPHIR/README.md

 ### First step : upload the files you want to analyse
 Use the second item of the menu "Choose your results".
 There is two methods to upload your files :
-* You can use the first box and use "default files".
+* You can use the first box and use "default files" (1).
 4 files needed :
 	* image.tif containing your image in TIF format
 	* intensity.csv containing your intensity results in csv format, with a TAB separator and a HEADER
 	* legend.csv containing your legends result in csv format, with a ";" separator and a HEADER